 The Company's equipment financing divisions focus on market niches in which its lenders have deep experience and industry contacts, and on making loans to customers with business experience.
-An important part of the Company's equipment financing loan origination volume comes from equipment manufacturers and existing customers as they expand their operations.
-The equipment financing portfolio is composed primarily of loans to finance laundry, tow trucks, fitness, dry cleaning and convenience store equipment.
-Approximately 11.0% 10.9% of the commercial loans outstanding in the equipment financing divisions were made to borrowers located in the state of New York.
-Typically, the loans are priced at a fixed rate of interest and require monthly payments over their 3- to 7-year life.
+An important part of the Company's equipment financing loan origination volume comes from equipment manufacturers, distributors, and owner-operated start-ups as well as existing customers as they expand that are expanding their operations.
+The equipment financing portfolio is composed primarily of loans to finance laundry, vended-laundry, and to a lesser degree larger industrial laundries, tow trucks, fitness, dry cleaning and convenience store equipment, convenience/grocery stores.
+Approximately 10.9% 18.5% of the commercial all loans outstanding in the equipment financing divisions were made to borrowers finance assets located in the state of New York.
+Typically, the loans are priced at a fixed rate of interest and require monthly payments over their 3-5- to 7-year 10-year life.
 The yields earned on equipment financing loans are higher than those earned on the commercial loans made by the Banks because they involve a higher degree of credit risk.
 Equipment financing customers are typically small-business owners who operate with limited financial resources and who face greater risks when the economy weakens or unforeseen adverse events arise.
 Because of these characteristics, personal guarantees of borrowers are usually obtained along with liens on available assets.
 The size of loan is determined by an analysis of cash flow and other characteristics pertaining to the business and the equipment to be financed, based on detailed revenue and profitability data of similar operations.